moon-miner/bash-BIP39-seed-cypher/README.md

 Clean up any temporary files

 The loader ensures you always get the authentic, unmodified version of the script directly from the blockchain.
 Method 2: Traditional Installation
 If you prefer the traditional method:

 Clone the repository
 Make the script executable:

-bash chmod +x scypher.sh
+bashCopychmod +x scypher.sh

 Verify the script works:

-bash ./scypher.sh --help
+bashCopy./scypher.sh --help
 ✨ Key Features

 Perfect Shuffle Algorithm: Implements an advanced shuffling mechanism for optimal statistical distribution